therion86/framework/README.md

 ```
     $di->getContainer()->register(YourClass:class, null, ['paramName2' => 'value2', 'paramName1' => 'value2']
 ```
-The DI matches the params to their right position
+The DI matches the params to their right position.

 ### 12. Register your own request or response class
 You can Register your own request or response class by adding them to the di.
 There are two ways to add them: